Drywall Mesh Tape - Chu's Packaging Supplies

 Sold in case quantities with 24 or 48 rolls per case.

-Please see full product description below for all available sizes and colors of our mesh tapes.
+Please see the full product description below for all available sizes and colors of our mesh tapes.

 Fibreglass Concrete Linings & Coatings: Guide

-Concrete is an industry-standard material for many building projects.
-However, as a porous material concrete is not ideal for waterproofing or water containment.
-Indeed, extended exposure to water often leads to drastically shortened lifetimes – particularly in environments subjected to abrasion, impact and general wear and tear.
+Concrete is a standard material for many building projects.
+However, as a porous material, concrete is not ideal for waterproofing or water containment.
+Extended exposure to water often drastically shortens its lifespan, especially in environments subjected to abrasion, impact, and general wear and tear.

-Fibreglass (GRP) linings and coatings provide a significant benefit to concrete surfaces and structures.
-They provide waterproofing, chemical resistance, abrasion and erosion resistance.
-They also provide protection from physical impact and stress, making them suited to a huge range of applications.
-Fibreglass (GRP) also bonds extremely well to concrete, making it an excellent substrate for such applications.
+Fibreglass (GRP) linings and coatings offer significant benefits to concrete surfaces and structures.
+They provide waterproofing, chemical resistance, and abrasion and erosion resistance.
+Fibreglass also protects from physical impact and stress, making it suitable for a wide range of applications.
+It bonds extremely well to concrete, offering great utility as a substrate for such applications.

 Concrete Surfaces: Applications of Fibreglass Linings & Coatings

-Linings are designed to protect the internal contents of a structure (such as fish in a pond or drinking water in a storage tank) from leaking or being contaminated by external pollutants from ground soil and porous substrates.
+Linings are designed to protect the internal contents of structures (such as fish in a pond or drinking water in a storage tank) from leaking or being contaminated by external pollutants from ground soil and porous substrates.

-Typical applications of a fibreglass lining or coating include waterproofing for ponds, walls and floors of shower rooms, wetrooms, spray-down rooms, and animal storage rooms.
-More specialist features centre on chemical containment spill bunds, potable water features, gutters, gullies, storage tanks and drainage channels.
+Typical applications of a fibreglass lining or coating include waterproofing for ponds, walls, and floors of shower rooms, wetrooms, spray-down rooms, and animal storage rooms.
+More specialized features center on chemical containment spill bunds, potable water features, gutters, gullies, storage tanks, and drainage channels.

 Fibreglass is a high-performance waterproofing barrier.
-Designed to bond strongly to concrete, it offers protection from liquids and other external stressors like abrasion, impact, UV solar, vegetative growth and aggressive chemicals.
-Another key benefit of fibreglass is that it can be coated in a variety of topcoat resins, allowing a variety of different pigments and additives (non-slip grit, flame retardants, etc.).
+Designed to bond strongly to concrete, it offers protection from liquids and other stressors like UV solar rays, vegetative growth, and aggressive chemicals.
+Fibreglass can also be coated with a variety of topcoat resins, allowing for different pigments and additives (non-slip grit, flame retardants, etc.).

 How to Create a Fibreglass Lining/Coating for Concrete